Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 I had my fair share of sunburns over the years.
 We lived in an area when I was growing up that was cotton farming land.
-Hot summers with lots of bright sun that made great crops of cotton when things went right.
-I thought I was not doing anything wrong because my skin healed after a sunburn, until it didn’t.
+Hot summers with lots of bright sunshine made great crops of cotton when things went right.

-When Learning About Skin Cancer came into my life, I have to admit, I didn’t get real excited.
+When Learning About Skin Cancer came into my life, I have to admit, I didn’t get really excited.
 Everyone had it or could have it.
 What was the big deal?

 The lack of awareness that we were talking about me and my family!
 This information was woefully absent.
 We are now aware of how big the deal is!

-It dawned on me that it would be fun to write about what I have learned.
+It dawned on me that it would be interesting to write about what I have learned.
 Share what our family has learned about skin cancer.
 All 3 of my kids have had skin cancers removed.
 The experiences in our household are actual.

 I have been down many of those endless research places where you enter your information and get your category of risk assessment.

-Filled in information blanks and gotten many a standard risk analysis.
+Filled in information blanks and got many a standard risk analysis.

 I did get a lot of information through my email that tried to sell me so many programs and studies.
-So you don’t have to go there.
-I have already.
-There are still subscribing tasks that started in July.
+So if you and I work together to find out how we can stay safe, it is a winning situation for both of us.

 Yes, I would like for my family to be more aware of what they can do to protect themselves from the sun.
 Protect against skin cancer.

 I have no illusions.
 This is a normal family.
 We care about how our lifestyles may be working against us.
-Sometimes we even recognise that is happening before it is pointed out to us.
+Sometimes we even recognize what is happening before it is pointed out to us.
 There is just the problem of change.
 That is the hard part.

-If sun blocking clothing will get their attention long enough to read through?
+If sun blocking clothing will get their attention long enough to read through it?
 That is a win.
 The information that explains the whys of making changes.
-How wearing sun blocking shirts and wide brimmed hats can protect their skin.
+How wearing sun blocking shirts and wide-brimmed hats can protect their skin.